Frequently Asked Questions

 For more information about searching the NLM Catalog, please visit the NLM Catalog Help.

-See the Journals Recently Accepted by NLM for Inclusion in MEDLINE page for a list of the journals added to MEDLINE after the most recent LSTRC meeting.
+See the Journals Recently Accepted for Inclusion in MEDLINE page for a list of the journals most recently selected for MEDLINE.